joetjo/OLA/ReadMe.md

 - Emulator not managed ( LEGUI for example , to start japanese VN - popup menu added by is empty, is this the right way to do it ? )
 - Excluded game not managed ( tab added but not implemented )
 - Stop scanning game while report generation is in progress ( access to VAULT might be invalid )
+- Do not allow multiple report generation at the same time ( ot it will behave badly...)
 - ...

 _Version 2024.02.11:_